TarasZhere/SoftwareEngineering/Chapter9.md

 The **black square** is also used to represent items that *join together* and must be done before going to the next step.
 The **if** is represented by a **romboid**.

+## Swimlane diagram
+> Similar to the Activity diagram, except it shows who is responsable for each action For example if we have a camera "lane" *(column)* it will have an activity of **video output** under it's column

 ##